RealityETH/reality-eth-monorepo/packages/contracts/README.md

 Supported networks are hard-coded in the `deploy.js` file.
 You may also wish to edit it to alter gas limits, etc.

+Once the deployment is complete, run `npm run-script generate`.

 ## Adding your contracts to the dapp

 For a new deployment to show up in the dapp it is necessary to rebuild the dapp with the updated `packages/contracts`.
 For Graph support to work in the dapp, the Subgraph will also need to be republished, using the code under `packages/graph`.